spectrocloud/librarium/content/docs/04.5-devx/09-manage-dev-engine/10-install-palette-cli.md

 <Tabs.TabPane tab="Windows" key="windows">

 Move the binary to a folder on your system.
-If you want to access Palette CLI from the command-line, ensure place the binary in a folder that is part of your system `PATH`.
+If you want to access the Palette CLI from the command-line, ensure you place the binary in a folder that is part of your system `PATH`.
 Check out the [Add Tool Locations to the PATH Environment Variable](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) for detailed steps.

-Open up Command Prompt and move the file to a target folder that is part of your system `PATH`.
-The following command is for example purposes.
+Open up Command Prompt and move the file to a target folder that is part of your system `PATH`, as shown in the following command example.

 <br />